MomsFriendlyDevCo/Doop/units/router/README.md

 * **"Provide" pattern proof** - Angular is hard enough to understand as it is without having to reference two different classes that do seemingly different things. $router exposes exactly ONE well defined and easy to use service
 * **Exceptionally small** - Seriously look at the source - its one file of about 80 lines of actual code
 * **Exceptionally fast** - Because there is no weird [cruft](http://catb.org/jargon/html/C/cruft.html) to handle there are no excess parts of the router that slows everything down
+* **Undefined queries** - No need to define all acceptable query strings.
+Anything contained after the `?` character gets decoded and placed in `$router.query` which can be watched for changes

 Why?